Koenkk/zigbee2mqtt.io/docs/devices/ZYXH.md

 ---
-title: "TuYa ZYXH control via MQTT"
+title: "Tuya ZYXH control via MQTT"
-description: "Integrate your TuYa ZYXH via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendor's bridge or gateway."
+description: "Integrate your Tuya ZYXH via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendor's bridge or gateway."
 addedAt: 2023-08-01T15:13:29
 pageClass: device-page
 ---